monkeylyf/herthrone/README.md

 I. Buff other minion when a minion with such effect is on the board II.
 Buff exist only for one round(either your round or opponent round) III.
 Permanent buff until this minion dies.
-- Health will be health and health upper bound.
+Health will be health and health upper bound.
 That being said, buff health upper bound need to increase the health value as well.
 Which will be considered as two actions.
+05/10/2016 Get rid of all the abstract class.
 05/19/2016 Use google.true for unit tests so they can be more readable I guess.
 05/20/2016 Define target scopes.
 For example, fireball can target all(enemy minions, enemy hero, minions on your own side, hero on your own side)
 06/01/2016 Everybody should has its own view for both CLI and UI(json).
 The proper board/game should be rendered with combinations of views.
+06/10/2016 Add logger object
+06/20/2016 Implement boolean type of card mechanics like: Charge/Divine shield/Elusive/Forgetful/Freeze/Frozen/Immune/Poison/Taunt/Windfury

 ---------------